 The Manager has written procedures that set out the objectives, goals and risk management practices with respect to securities lending arrangements which are reviewed annually by the Board.
-The Securities

-Lending Agreement was approved by the Board and securities lending arrangements and risks are monitored by the Manager.
-The Custodian conducts simulations to test the portfolio under stress conditions.
+The Securities Lending Agreement was approved by the Board and securities lending arrangements and risks are monitored by the Manager.
+Considering the parameters set out in NI 81-102, along with the Manager's policies and procedures relating to securities lending, no stress testing is conducted specifically with respect to positions maintained by the Fund.